citp/privacy-policy-historical/d/da/dan/dandb.com.md

 ### Effective Date:

-Effective Date of Privacy Policy: December 5, 2017
+Effective Date of this Privacy Notice: May 10, 2018

-This update to the Privacy Policy has been done to update D&B contact information and editorial changes identifying covered websites.
+This update to the Privacy Notice was done to update the Applicability – Legal Entities and Websites section to include a link to Dun & Bradstreet’s UK Privacy Notice.

-Previous update to this privacy policy was dated September 21, 2017.
+Previous update to this Privacy Notice was dated February 26, 2018.